 So how do you get rid of your e-waste responsibly?
-Here's five things you need to know about recycling your old cell phones, computers and other tech devices.
+Here are five things you need to know about recycling your old cell phones, computers and other tech devices.

 What e-waste can be recycled?

 Nearly 100% of all of your old technology, aka e-waste, is recyclable.
 Everything from phones and laptops, to e-readers, to video game consoles, to that old VCR you still have hiding in the back of your storage closet.
 Basically, if it plugs in or uses a battery, it can be recycled.

 How can I find tech and phone recycling near me?

 uBreakiFix® by Asurion and Asurion Tech Repair & Solutions™ stores offer not only cell phone recycling, but recycling for most everyday tech devices like tablets, computers, printers, game consoles, wearables, and more.
-Learn more about UBIF's tech recycling or find the nearest uBreakiFix by Asurion store.

 Can I trade in my used tech?

 Most wireless carriers have trade-in programs that let you put the value of your old phone towards the cost of a new one.
 Ask your wireless phone carrier for program-specific details.

 Many nonprofits run their own tech refurbishing programs to help support those in need.
 If you're looking for where you can donate your old cell phone, here are two examples of organizations that provide cost-free communications:

 Be sure to erase your tech before recycling

 Before recycling or donating your old device, make sure you completely wipe all of your data off of it.
 This will help to protect your identity and destroy any confidential documents or files on your device.
-Check your device's manual for a step-by-step guide or check online.
-For phones, check out our guide on how to factory reset your iPhone or Android.
+Check your device's manual for step-by-step instructions, or follow our guides: